 Oh, by the way.
 If you found this post helpful, do me a favor and click the links below to share it with your friends or any underclassmen who might need help with their graduate application.
 Sharing is caring, friend, and I’ll love you forever for it.

-Newer Readers: For those unfamiliar with my blog, I have three high-quality SOP Guides in order: 1) The SOP Starter Kits for Master’s or PhD applicants, 2) Structure is Magic and 3) Structure is Magic: The Official Guidebook.
-In order, you learn how to outline and answer the 4 most essential questions in any graduate SOP, how to structure it in a compelling narrative, and how to troubleshoot the most common problems applicants face.
-The first two are free, and honestly, the Starter Kit is all most applicants need to write a brilliant SOP.
+Newer Readers: For those unfamiliar with my blog, I highly suggest you check out my SOP Starter Kits for Master’s or PhD applicants.
+You’ll learn how to outline and answer the 4 most essential questions in any graduate SOP, how to structure it in a compelling narrative, and how to troubleshoot the most common problems applicants face.
+They’re completely free, and honestly, probably everything most applicants need to write a brilliant SOP.
 Good luck!